Gambys: Background

 Throughout the 1980s, hundreds of Portuguese games were created for the ZX Spectrum, but by the following decade this platform had fallen out of favour.
 With the lack of a video gaming industry in the country, press like Spooler and Mega Score proved to be vital in the production and dissemination of games, and some of the first commercial products were Gambys and Portugal 1111.
 (The Elifoot series including sequels Elifoot II and Elifoot 98 were also very popular in Brazil in the 1990s.)
 In a local industry where interactive experience product were successful, it was difficult to convince investors to finance a purely entertainment video game, these proved to be the only two Portuguese commercial CD-ROM titles between 1995 and 2004.

-Gambys' development team consisted of people well-verse in creating games for the ZX Spectrum, led by Brazilian developer Rui Tito and Paulo Carrasco, the latter of whom had authored titles like Megatron, Moon Defenders, Mr. Gulp and Alien Evolution.
+Gambys' development team consisted of people well-verse in creating games for the ZX Spectrum, led by Portuguese developer Rui Tito and Paulo Carrasco, the latter of whom had authored titles like Megatron, Moon Defenders, Mr. Gulp and Alien Evolution.
 After receiving positive game reviews, they began to experiment with game programming for the PC.
 They were joined by Kraal creator Carlos Leote as programmer, Luís Peres as artist (whose drawings inspired the plot), Nelson Russa as game designer and Jorge Mônica as music and sound designer; they were collectively formed Viagem Interactive, which was the internal game development team of their larger company called Portidata.
 Production began in Portimão, with the team led by Rui Tito.